MileHacker Logo

 Resilience Through Eras

 The 17th century brought unrest, including the Time of Troubles, but Moscow persisted.
-Peter the Great moved the capital to St. Petersburg in the early 18th century, but Moscow kept its status as a sacred and cultural heartland.
+Peter the Great moved the capital to St. Petersburg in the early 18th century, but Moscow kept its status as a spiritual and cultural heartland.
 During the Napoleonic Wars in 1812, Moscow ran on a devastating fire, a deliberate act of destruction by its inhabitants to deny materials to the invading French army.
-The city rose from its ashes, showing its lasting spirit.
+The city rose from its ashes, showing its enduring spirit.

 • 1917 October Revolution: Moscow reclaimed itthe capital city status.